 How to Get to Yellowstone National Park

 Yellowstone is a huge national park spanning almost 3,500 square miles with 5 entrances.
 There are several airports that you can fly into: Bozeman (BZN), Billings (BIL), Cody (COD), and Jackson Hole (JAC).
 The cheapest airports to fly into are typically Bozeman and Billings.
 I recommend flying into Bozeman airport since it is only 1.5 hours from the north entrance of Yellowstone.
-If you are arriving at night, you can save money by staying near the airport and then driving down to Yellowstone in the morning.
+Start planning your trip by searching for flights on Skyscanner to find the best deals.
 Make sure to reserve a rental car ahead of time through Discover Cars in order to explore Yellowstone.